-No. Requirement Test scenario Test Result barcode data can be processed, verified, and tallied by using the vendor's proprietary software.
-4.0.4 IV.A.2.a.
+No. Requirement Test scenario Test Result 4.0.4 IV.A.2.a.
 The barcode shall use an industry standard format and shall be able to be read using readily available commercial technology.
 Conduct a mock election.
 Verify whether the barcode can be read by using a readily available commercial barcode reader (given by the associated vendor).
-Verify whether the barcode's format complies with an industry standard format approved by the Election Commission. • According to the vendor's EDGE1 Compliance with NJ VVPAT Regulations (April 2, 2007 Draft version), page 3, the voting machine prints the barcode based on the 2D PDF417 barcode standard format • The barcode correctly complies with the industrial 2D PDF-417 standard format and can be read by readily available commercial barcode reader.
+Verify whether the barcode's format complies with an industry standard format approved by the Election Commission. barcode reader, which are processed, verified, and tallied by using the vendor's proprietary software.
+12/07/2007 Same observation.
+7/18/2007 According to the vendor documentation (AVC Advantage D-10 Ballot Image Export Data), pages 1 and 5, the vendor uses the 2D PDF-417 barcode standard format.
+The barcode correctly complies with the industrial 2D PDF-417 standard format and can be read by readily available commercial barcode reader.
+12/07/2007 Same observation.
+Updated documentation, including AVC Advantage APS VVPAT Operators Manual Sep2007 v1-06 and AVC Advantage 10 Data Dictionary Oct2007 v1-06, have been provided.
 4.0.5 IV.A.2.b.
-If the corresponding electronic record contains a digital signature, the digital signature shall be included in the barcode on the paper record.
-Conduct a mock election.
-Verify whether the electronic record contains a digital signature as stated in Requirements IV.B.2 and IV.B.3.b.
-Verify whether the digital signature calculated and stored in the electronic record is the same signature contained in the barcode on the paper record. • The DRE does not generate a digital signature per electronic record (i.e., electronic ballot image record).
-Refer to Requirement IV.B.2 for generating the digital signatures. • However, there is indeed a digital signature in the barcode; this digital signature is based on the contents of the barcode.
-Refer to Requirement IV.A.2.c for generating the digital signature in a barcode.
-4.0.7 IV.A.2.c.
-The barcode shall not contain any information other than an accurate reflection of the paper record's human-readable content, error correcting codes, and digital signature information.
-Determine the adopted standard of the barcode.
-Conduct a mock election.
-Verify that the barcode contains only the paper record's human-readable content, error correcting codes, and digital signature information.
-The barcode contains all human-readable contents of the paper record, and some internal syntax used by the vendor's proprietary software.
-The error correcting code is implemented as defined by the industrial 2D PDF-417 barcode standard format.
-The associated digital signature in the barcode is calculated based on the contents
+If the corresponding electronic record contains a digital signature, the digital signature shall be included in the barcode on the paper record. contains a digital signature as stated in Requirements IV.B.2 and IV.B.3.b.
+Verify whether the digital signature calculated and stored in the electronic record is the same signature contained in the barcode on the paper record.
+7/18/2007 The DRE does not generate the digital signature per electronic record (i.e., electronic ballot image record).
+Refer to Requirement IV.B.2 for generating digital signatures.
+There is indeed a digital signature in the barcode; this digital signature is based on the contents of the barcode.
+Refer to Requirement IV.A.2.c for generating digital signature in a barcode.